BANKSY | BARELY LEGAL LOS ANGELES ^

 BANKSY | BARELY LEGAL SHOW POSTER ^

 Design by Banksy.
-Print production and Flyer by Grace Jehan.
+Flyer by Grace Jehan.
 Wheatpaste and petrol by Jesse Stagg

 TAI | THE ELEPHANT ^

 Tai the elephant ignited a firestorm of controversy bringing huge attention to the show.
-Contrary to media speculation Tai was not "spraypainted" but gently hand-painted with natural brushes and non toxic child face paint, many many containers.
-The laborious process took 3–4 artists 8 Hours to apply the first coat and several hours of touch-up each day.
-The process akin to a multi hour hand massage, "abuse" I would gladly volunteer myself for.
+Contrary to media reporting Tai was not "spraypainted" but gently hand-brushed with natural bristles and non toxic kiddie face paint, many many containers.
+The laborious process took 5 people all day to apply the first coat and several hours of touch-up each day.
+It's worth noting elephants have been painted in india for many centuries with no ill effects.

 BANKSY | ARTIST STATEMENT ^